 The more seasoned your wedding officiant is in performing ceremonies, the more comfortable they’ll be at your wedding.
 That’s not to say that a newbie won’t do a good job, but someone’s commitment to their craft says a lot about them.

 How much can we personalize our ceremony?

 While some couples are happy to leave the planning to the pros, others want to get involved to give their ceremony a personal touch and write their own vows.
-Some officiants are happy to collaborate, but others like to stick to the books.
-If you want to customize your ceremony in any way, make sure you ask about it.
+Some officiants, particularly wedding celebrants, are happy to collaborate, but others like to stick to the books.
+If you want to customize your wedding ceremony readings and/or wedding vows in any way, make sure you ask about it.

 How long does a ceremony typically take?

-There is no set time for a wedding ceremony, and every officiant will conduct theirs differently.
+There is no set time for a wedding ceremony structure and every officiant will conduct theirs differently.
 It can take anywhere from 15 minutes to a lengthy three hours, so make sure you know what you’re looking for.
-You can always request that your officiant shorten your ceremony by cutting out a few passages and anecdotes.
+You can always request that your wedding officiant shorten your ceremony by cutting out a few passages and anecdotes.